The Four C's of 21st Century Education

 - asking questions

-Critical thinking truly is embedded within DPM’s strategic plan and will be evident within our classrooms.
+Critical thinking will be evident within our classrooms every single day.

 Communication means to articulate thoughts and ideas effectively through oral, written and nonverbal means.
 Students will need to listen critically to decipher meaning from verbal communication.
 As students enter higher education and the work force, they will be required to use communication for a range of purposes including but not limited to informing, instructing, motivating, and persuading.
 With technology such a huge part of daily life, students will need to use multiple media and differing technologies in order to effectively communicate.
 They will also need to know how to assess the impact of those technologies which leads to the need for effective communication in diverse environments.